International Exhibition 15.1.2021 – 12.3.2021

 ” Moschberg.
 Transition Town.
 Pictures from the future”

-19:12 pm GG3-Online conversation about the video with Astrid Raimann, author of the video.
-You are invited as guests to join the conversation via the Jitsylink.
+19:12 GG3-Online conversation about the video with Astrid Raimann, author of the video.
+You are welcome to join the conversation about the Jitsylink as guests.
 Chrome or Firefox browser will do.

 Place: 10999 Berlin, Leuschnerdamm 19